PierreMishra/weather-data-project/README.md

 Then:
 pip3 install -r requirements.txt

+### Running data pipeline

-To run the data pipeline:
+To run the data pipeline (runtime depends on your device, progress can be tracked using db.log file):
 On Mac/Linux:
 python3 src/run.py